muhammedanask101/OpenPress/README.md

 - ⚡ Fast and responsive design
 - 🧱 Built with the MERN stack (MongoDB, Express, React, Node.js)
 - 📱 Mobile-first UI
-- 💬 Contact form with backend API
+- 💬 Post and Edit Articles
 - 🚀 Custom admin panel and authentication
 - 🗂️ Clean and maintainable folder structure